 The last thing you want is money eaten up in bank fees.
 But unfortunately, when you have bad credit, a monthly service fee may be mandatory unless you meet certain criteria.
 For example:

-- Meet the minimum balance requirement.
+• Meet the minimum balance requirement.
 Most banks allow customers to avoid fees by keeping their balance above a certain amount.

-- Enroll in direct deposit.
+• Enroll in direct deposit.
 It's common for banks to waive the monthly service fee when customers sign up for direct deposit.

-- Open a savings account.
+• Open a savings account.
 A bank also might waive fees for customers who have multiple accounts under the same roof.

 2. No Minimum Balance Requirements

 Avoid accounts that require a minimum balance.
 Look for a bank that does not require you to keep a certain amount of funds in your checking account.
-That way, you won’t have to worry daily about dipping below the minimum and getting hit with fees.

 3. Free Perks

 Banks want your business and are willing to compete for it with free checking account perks.
-Cashback rewards are an excellent perk some checking accounts offer.
-Some banks offer unlimited cash back rewards for purchasing everyday items like gas and groceries.
-ATM reimbursements is another excellent perk offered by some banks.
-That means you can count on getting your money back for practically any ATM charge.
+Cash-back checking accounts are an excellent perk some banks offer for purchasing everyday items like gas and groceries.

 4. Mobile Banking

 Mobile banking gives customers a convenient way to connect with their bank.
 Mobile banking also gives banks an opportunity to create a closer banking relationship with their customers.
-If you're one of the 81 percent of U.S. adults who own a smartphone, you could probably benefit from mobile banking.
-Having the ability to see your account in real-time, receive account alerts and deposit checks can be a big help in successfully managing a checking account.
+If you're one of the 85 percent of people across the world who own a smartphone, you could probably benefit from mobile banking.

 Financial Resources for Bad Credit